 Association of Retired Conservation Service Employees (ARCSE) Annual Meeting

-The Association of Retired Conservation Service Employees (ARCSE) will hold a special virtual ARCSE 75th Anniversary Conference Experience this year.
-The on-line event will include a presentation by the SWCS historian, viewing never-before-seen Hugh Hammond Bennett artifacts, networking activity and state and national updates from ARCSE, NRCS, and SWCS representatives.
-A primary goal is to network past, present, and next generation conservationists looking forward to the decades of work ahead.
+The Association of Retired Conservation Service Employees (ARCSE), as last year, will host their annual meeting virtually.
+The online event will include updates from NRCS and SWCS leadership, SWCS Historian Joe Otto, a focus on incubator farms, and other special presentations.
+Our primary goal is to network past, present, and next generation conservationists looking forward to the decades of work ahead.
+Please join us!
 Registration is free for this event.
 More information can be found at www.arcse.org.

 USDA Conservation Effects Assessment Project (CEAP) Watershed Assessment Studies Annual Meeting

-Please join USDA’s Natural Resources Conservation Service (NRCS) and Agricultural Research Service (ARS) CEAP scientists to learn about and discuss the CEAP Watershed Assessments in small watershed studies.
-This year’s meeting will occur prior to the general SWCS conference program.
-Presentations in the CEAP meeting will feature ongoing ARS and university CEAP Watershed Assessments followed by a stakeholder engagement session on water and soil conservation assessment (to contribute to the new Five Year NP211 Water Availability and Watershed Management Action Plan) needs and research priorities.
-If you have an interest in outcomes and documenting benefits of conservation, please join us to provide your input into future efforts!
+Please join USDA’s Natural Resources Conservation Service (NRCS) and Agricultural Research Service (ARS) CEAP scientists and university collaborators to learn about and discuss the CEAP Watershed Assessments in small watershed studies.
+This year’s meeting will take place Monday, July 26, 1:00 – 4:00 PM Central Time, prior to the opening of the general SWCS Conference program.
+Presentations in the CEAP meeting will feature ongoing ARS and university CEAP Watershed Assessments followed by a stakeholder engagement session on water and soil conservation assessment needs and research priorities.
+If you have an interest in outcomes and documenting benefits of conservation, please come provide your input into future efforts!

 WiN Annual Meeting